ncbi/osiris/README.md

 * [Mac OS X Developer tools](https://developer.apple.com/xcode/) - try `gcc --version` to see if you have `gcc` available from the tools.

 ### Build steps
-* [Download the source code for OSIRIS version 2.5](https://github.com/amanjeev/osiris/archive/Version-2.5.zip) and unzip it to `osiris` directory.
+* [Download the source code for OSIRIS version 2.6](https://github.com/amanjeev/osiris/archive/Version-2.5.zip) and unzip it to `osiris` directory.
-* Download wxWidgets at http://wxwidgets.org/downloads/, `Source for Linux, OS X, etc.` ([Current](https://github.com/wxWidgets/wxWidgets/releases/download/v3.0.2/wxWidgets-3.0.2.tar.bz2)).
+* Download wxWidgets 3.0.2 at http://wxwidgets.org/downloads/, `Source for Linux, OS X, etc.` ([Current](https://github.com/wxWidgets/wxWidgets/releases/download/v3.0.2/wxWidgets-3.0.2.tar.bz2)).

 #### Build and install wxWidgets
 * Unpack the download to a new directory: `tar tvf wxWidgets-3.0.2.tar.bz2`.
 This will create a directory with the wxWidget source code like `wxWidgets-3.0.2`
 * Change into the directory: `cd wxWidgets-3.0.2`
-* Create `build-cocoa`: `mkdir build-cocoa`
+* Create a new directory, `build-cocoa`: `mkdir build-cocoa`
 * Change into the directory: `cd build-cocoa`
 * In `osiris` directory, copy `osiris/osiris/build-osx/config.sh` to `wxWidgets-3.0.2/build-cocoa`: `cp /path/to/osiris/osiris/build-osx/config.sh .`
 * Run the newly copied `config.sh`: `sh config.sh`